linxid/Machine_Learning_Study_Path/笔记/Big Data Analysis and Mining.md

 # Chapter1 Introduction
 ## 1.1 What is Big Data:

-**Anwser：** used to describe a massive structured and unstructured data that is so large that it is difficult to process using traditional database and software techniques.
+**Answer：** used to describe a massive structured and unstructured data that is so large that it is difficult to process using traditional database and software techniques.

 ## 1.2 4V of Bid Data:
-**Anwser：** Volume:大量;Velocity:快速；Variety:多样;Veracity:真实准确。
+**Answer：** Volume:大量; Velocity:快速；Variety:多样; Veracity:真实准确。

 ## 1.3 What is Data mining:
-**Anwser：** under acceptable computational efficiency limitations,applying data analysis and discovery algorithms, to produce a particular enumeration of patterns over the data
+**Answer：** under acceptable computational efficiency limitations, applying data analysis and discovery algorithms, to produce a particular enumeration of patterns over the data

 ## 1.4 Main Data Mining Tasks:
-**Anwser：** Association rule mining,cluster analysis,classification,prediction,outlier detection
+**Answer：** Association rule mining,cluster analysis,classification,prediction,outlier detection

 # Chapter2 Basic Concepts

 ## 2.1 Tasks of ML:
-**Anwser：** supervised learning;Unsupervised learning;Semi-supervised learning
-Overfitting,Underfitting
+**Answer：** supervised learning; Unsupervised learning; Semi-supervised learning Overfitting, Underfitting

 ## 2.2 How to avoid Overfitting:
-**Anwser：** Increase Sample;Remove outliers;Decrease model complecity,train-validation-test
+**Answer：** Increase Sample;Remove outliers;Decrease model complecity,train-validation-test
 (cross validation),regularization

 ## 2.3 Basic Algorithm：